Table of Contents

 Conclusion and Recommendation:

 Wix or Squarespace?
-The choice of Wix vs Squarespace as your website builder really does depend upon your aims.
+We would say that even though our vs battle above showed a winner as Wix, we do not think this is maybe a 100% fair conclusion.
+Instead the choice of Wix vs Squarespace as your website builder really does depend upon your aims.

 What is Squarespace best used for?

-If you are looking for a highly creative site and wish to dig deep into fantastic designs then Squarespace wins.
+If you are looking for a highly creative site and wish to dig deep into fantastic designs then Squarespace wins hands down.
+Anyone with a little understanding for online software will excel with this platform.

 What is Wix best used for?

-However, for the vast majority, those looking to get online in an instant, as well as complete beginners, Wix should be your preferred choice in the Wix vs Squarespace comparison.
-This is shown in our ‘category’ winners above.
+However for those looking to get online in an instant with a platform more geared towards beginners then Wix should be your preferred choice in the Wix vs Squarespace comparison.

 The Wix ‘free’ plan will allow you to test the water for as long as you wish, although it should be said that a paid plan is needed if you really wish to progress your site and/or sell products/services.
 Wix offers something for everyone through its large app market and very solid support options.